tulasiram58827/TTS_TFLite/README.md

 - `MelGAN_TFLite.ipynb`: Shows the model conversion process of MelGAN.
 - `Parallel_WaveGAN_TFLite.ipynb`: Shows the model conversion process of Parallel WaveGAN.
 - `HiFi-GAN.ipynb`: Shows the model conversion process of HiFi-GAN.
+- `Forward_Tacotron_PyTorch_TFLite.ipynb` : Converts Forward Tacotron model to ONNX.
+In future it will be updated to support TFLite conversion.

 Model conversion processes for Tacotron2, Fastspeech2, and Multi-Band MelGAN are available via the following notebooks: